 Introduction to basic theories and applications from selected topics within mechanics, heat, waves, and sound.
 This course may be for students entering fields other than physics, engineering, or chemistry.
 Particularly designed to fulfill the needs of the students in such fields as pre-med, pharmacy, and secondary education.
-Prerequisite: MATH 0143 or equivalent or High School Physics with a "C" or better or PHYS 1513.
+Prerequisite: MATH 0144 or equivalent.